SouravPanda11/SC2---Two-Bridge-Maps/README.md

 ## Acknowledgements

-PySC2 by DeepMind
+PySC2 by DeepMind.
-Stable-Baselines3 contributors
+Stable-Baselines3 contributors.
-Blizzard Entertainment (for SC2)
+Blizzard Entertainment (for SC2).
-StarCraft community for inspiration
+StarCraft community for inspiration.

 This is an open-source educational project.
 Not affiliated with Blizzard.